Structure and enumeration of (3+1)-free posets: Introduction

 where $\Bl(x) = \sum_{n\geq 0} \sum_{i=0}^n \binom{n}{i} 2^{i(n-i)} \frac{x^{n}}{n!}$ is the exponential generating function for labelled bicoloured graphs.
 Such bicoloured graphs are easy to count, but before our investigation the OEIS had only 9 terms in the entry~\cite[\href{http://oeis.org/A079145}{A079145}]{OEIS} for $\pl(n)$.
 Using~\eqref{expgs}, arbitrarily many terms $\pl(n)$ can be computed.

-Our main tool is a new decomposition of $(3+1)$-free posets into \emph{parts} (called \emph{clone sets} and \emph{tangles}).
-This \emph{tangle decomposition} is compatible with the automorphism group, in the sense that for a $(3+1)$-free poset $P$, $\aut(P)$ breaks up as the direct product of the automorphism groups of its parts.
-The tangle decomposition also generalizes a decomposition of Reed and Skandera~\cite{SkR} for $(3+1)$-and-$(2+2)$-free posets given by \emph{altitudes} of vertices.
-In terms of generating functions, the restriction of our results to $(3+1)$-and-$(2+2)$-free posets corresponds to the specialization $t=0$ in~\eqref{recurrTandC}.
-Indeed, one can see that $S(x/(1-x),0)$ satisfies the functional equation for the Catalan generating function, which is consistent with the enumeration result stated earlier for $(3+1)$-and-$(2+2)$-free posets~\cite[Ex.~6.19(ddd)]{EC2}.
+Our main tool is a new decomposition of \tpo-free posets called the \emph{canonical partition} into blocks called \emph{clone sets} and \emph{tangles}, with the relations between blocks given by a \emph{skeleton}.
+This partition is compatible with the automorphism group, in the sense that for a \tpo-free poset $P$, $\aut(P)$ breaks up as the direct product of the automorphism group of each block.
+This decomposition also generalizes a decomposition of Skandera and Reed~\cite{SkR} for \tpo-and-\tpt-free posets given by \emph{altitudes} of vertices.
+In terms of generating functions, the restriction of our results to \tpo-and-\tpt-free posets corresponds to the specialization $t=0$ in~\eqref{recurrTandC}.
+Indeed, one can see that $S(x/(1-x),0)$ satisfies the functional equation for the Catalan generating function, as expected.

-\begin{remark} Using the tangle decomposition it is possible to quickly generate all $(3+1)$-free posets of a given size up to isomorphism in a straightforward way (see \autoref{cor:data}).
-With this approach, we were able to list all $(3+1)$-free posets on up to 11 vertices in a few minutes on modest hardware.
-Note that this technique can accommodate the generation of interesting subclasses of $(3+1)$-free posets (\textit{e.g.}, $(2+2)$-free, weakly graded, strongly graded, co-connected, fixed height) or constructing these posets from the bottom up, level by level (which can help compute invariants like the chromatic symmetric function). \end{remark}
+\begin{remark} Using the notions of skeleta, clone sets and tangles, it is possible to quickly generate all \tpo-free posets of a given size up to isomorphism in a straightforward way.
+With this approach, we were able to list all \tpo-free posets on up to 11 vertices in a few minutes on modest hardware.
+Note that this technique can accommodate the generation of interesting subclasses of \tpo-free posets (\textit{e.g.}, \tpt-free, weakly graded, strongly graded, co-connected, fixed number of levels) or constructing these posets from the bottom up, level by level (which can help compute invariants like the chromatic symmetric function, as in \cite{GP}). \end{remark}

-\begin{remark} Comparing the list of numbers above with data provided by Joel Brewster Lewis for the number of graded $(3+1)$-free posets~\cite[\href{http://oeis.org/A222863}{A222863}, \href{http://oeis.org/A222865}{A222865}]{OEIS}, it appears that, asymptotically, almost all $(3+1)$-free posets are graded.
-We prove this in \autoref{sec:asympt}, building on the asymptotic analysis of Lewis and Zhang for the graded $(3+1)$-free posets.
-In fact, almost all $(3+1)$-free posets are $3$-free, so their Hasse diagrams are bicoloured graphs. \end{remark}
+\begin{remark} Comparing the list of numbers above with data provided by Joel Brewster Lewis for the number of strongly graded \tpo-free posets~\cite[\href{http://oeis.org/A222863}{A222863}, \href{http://oeis.org/A222865}{A222865}]{OEIS}, it appears that, asymptotically, almost all \tpo-free posets are strongly graded.
+We prove this in \autoref{sec:asympt}, building on the asymptotic analysis of Lewis and Zhang for the strongly graded \tpo-free posets.
+In fact, almost all \tpo-free posets are $\mathbf{3}$-free, so their Hasse diagrams are bicoloured graphs.
+Since Stanley~\cite{St1} verified the Stanley-Stembridge conjecture for the class of $\mathbf{3}$-free posets it follows that this conjecture is true for almost all \tpo-free posets. \end{remark}